SciML/JumpProcesses.jl/docs/src/faq.md

 time stepper any callback should work.

-*Note, when modifying `u` or `p` within a callback, you must call `reset_aggregated_jumps!(integrator)` after making updates.* This ensures that the underlying jump simulation algorithms know to reinitialize their internal data structures.
+*Note, when modifying `u` or `p` within a callback, you must call [`reset_aggregated_jumps!`](@ref) after making updates.* This ensures that the underlying jump simulation algorithms know to reinitialize their internal data structures.
 Leaving out this call will lead to incorrect behavior!

 A simple example that uses a `MassActionJump` and changes the parameters at a specified time in the simulation using a `DiscreteCallback` is